VirtusLab/git-machete/README.md

 Put each branch one by one in sync with its parent and remote tracking branch.

-### Fast-forward current branch to match a child branch
+### Fast-forward merge a child branch into the current branch
 ```shell script
 git machete advance
 ```